 The Foolish bottom line

-Some of the great brands in the world are now overseas, including those held by Vodafone
+Some of the world's most notable brands are now foreign, including those owned by Toyota Motors

 This article was originally published Nov.
 10, 2006.
 It has been updated.

-Bill Mann is the advisor of Global Gains.
+Bill Mann is the advisor of Motley Fool Global Gains.
 At the time of publication, Bill owned none of the companies mentioned in this article.
-UPS is an Income Investor recommendation.
+Satyam is a Motley Fool Stock Advisor recommendation.
+Petrobras is an Income Investor recommendation.
 The Fool is investors writing for investors.